-- 3.1 The CCGs and ESHT have agreed with the NHS nationally that they will deliver an agreed deficit (control total) across the system of £77m in 2018/19; a £45m deficit for ESHT and a £32m deficit for the CCGs.
-If the CCGs reach their £32m target deficit, then NHS England will make a Commissioner Sustainability Fund available of £32m, which means the CCGs would break-even in 2018/19, however a system deficit of £45m would remain. - 3.2 Sections 4 and 5 of this report below outline the steps that ESHT and the CCGs are taking to deliver their target deficits in 2018/19.
-This is delivered through a Cost Improvement Programme (CIP) at ESHT and a Quality Innovation, Productivity and Prevention (QIPP)4 Programme at the CCGs.
+3.1 The CCGs and ESHT have agreed with the NHS nationally that they will deliver an agreed deficit (control total) across the system of £77m in 2018/19; a £45m deficit for ESHT and a £32m deficit for the CCGs.
+If the CCGs reach their £32m target deficit, then NHS England will make a Commissioner Sustainability Fund available of £32m, which means the CCGs would break-even in 2018/19, however a system deficit of £45m would remain.

+3.2 Section 4 and 5 of this report below outline the steps that CCGs and Adult Social Care are taking to deliver their financial positions in 2018/19.